gabortill/javascipt-style-guide/README.md

 ## Naming
+1. Do not use reserved words.
-Use descriptive lowerCamelCase naming for variables, properties and functions except constructor functions.
-Constructor functions that must be used with the new prefix and UpperCamelCase naming.
-Do not use reserved words.
+2. Use descriptive lowerCamelCase naming for variables, properties and functions except constructor functions.
+3. Constructor functions that must be used with the new prefix and UpperCamelCase naming.

+**why?**

+1. Some identifiers are reserved words and cannot be used as variables or function names.
+2. For easier understanding.
+3. Bad things can happen if new is not used, so the capitalization convention is the only defense we have.

 ```js
 // BAD
 var badname = 'I am BAD';